Mortgage insurance requirements in Ireland

-What insurance do you need with your mortgage
+What insurance do you need with a mortgage?

-Mortgage protection must cover the full loan amount and run for the full mortgage term.
+Mortgage protection must cover the full loan amount and span the entire mortgage term.

 Mortgage lenders in Ireland can only authorise a mortgage if this protection is in place unless you fall into one of the exceptions set out by law.